semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   # Option 1: scan changed files in PRs, block on new issues only (existing
   # issues in the repository are ignored).
   # To run on specific types of PR states (opened, reopened, etc) or particular
-  # paths or branches, see the GitHub docs at:
+  # paths or branches, see the following GitHub documentation:
   # https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request
   pull_request: {}